google-fu-master/RiverTournament/rules.md

     <ul>
       <li>Lag or Flip, then alternate: Players may lag or flip a coin for the first break.
 If there’s no agreement, lagging is the default.
 Players alternate breaking; rack your own.</li>
       <li>Racking: Balls are racked with the 8-ball in the center of the triangle, a stripe in one back corner, and a solid in the other.
 Players may use a Magic Rack or Triangle if both agree; if not, the Triangle is the default.
 The rack must be tight and positioned with the apex ball on the foot spot.</li>
   <li>Legal Break: The cue ball starts behind the head string (2nd diamond, aka the kitchen).
 A legal break requires that at least four object balls hit a cushion or a ball is pocketed.
-If this requirement isn’t met, it’s an illegal break, and the incoming player may accept the table, re-rack and break, or have the original breaker re-break.
+If this requirement isn’t met, it’s an illegal break, and the incoming player may accept the table, re-rack and break, or have the original breaker re-break.</li>
   <li>Fouls Before the Rack is Struck: No fouls can be called until the cue ball contacts the rack on the break.
 (Tournament director may still address etiquette or sportsmanship issues at any time.)</li>
       <li>8 on the break: If the 8-ball is pocketed <strong>and no foul occurs</strong>, the breaker may spot the 8-ball and continue shooting OR re-rack and break again.
 If the 8-ball is pocketed <strong>and a foul occurs</strong>, the incoming player may spot the 8-ball and take ball in hand behind the headstring or re-rack and break again.</li>
       <li>Scratch on the break: If the cue ball is scratched or jumped on a legal break, it’s a foul.
 The incoming player gets ball in hand behind the head string (2nd diamond, aka the kitchen).</li>
       <li>Open Table: On all shots (except the break), the cue ball must first contact a ball of your group, and then either an object ball or the cue ball must contact a rail.
 Failure to do so is a foul, your opponent gets ball in hand.</li>